-Chemguard and Tyco Fire Products are also defendants in 37 cases in federal and state courts involving municipal or water provider plaintiffs in Alaska, Arizona, California, Colorado, Florida, Massachusetts, New Jersey, New York, Maryland, Ohio, Pennsylvania, and South Carolina.
+Chemguard and Tyco Fire Products are also defendants in 51 cases in federal courts involving municipal or water provider plaintiffs in Alaska, Arizona, California, Colorado, Florida, Massachusetts, New Jersey, New York, Maryland, Ohio, Pennsylvania, Washington, the District of Columbia and several municipalities or water providers from various states who direct-filed complaints in South Carolina.
 These municipal plaintiffs generally allege that the use of the defendants' fire-fighting foam products at fire training academies, municipal airports, Air National Guard bases, or Navy or Air Force bases released PFOS and PFOA into public water supply wells, allegedly requiring remediation of public property.
-All of these cases but one have been transferred to the MDL.
-The following municipal actions were filed since the beginning of fiscal year 2020:
+Since the beginning of fiscal year 2020, 21 municipal actions have been filed against the Company.